csiro-data-school/regex/_episodes/05-sed-substitution.md

 {: .output}

-However, a greedy mode may be enabled which keeps looking for subsequent matches to replace, by adding a 'g' to end of your substitution string:
+However, a greedy mode may be enabled which keeps looking for subsequent matches to replace, by adding a 'g' to the end of your substitution string:
 ~~~
 echo "hello Andrew" | sed -E 's/\w+/blah/g'
 ~~~